nathanlane/nathanstypographynotes/README.md

 # Nathan's Typography Notes

-A curated collection of distilled typography wisdom from master typographers, formatted for both human reading and LLM ingestion.
+A curated collection of distilled typography wisdom from master typographers, formatted for both human reading and notes, and also agentic ingestion.

 ## Contents